dhiego22/gentle/README.md

 ![alt text](gentle_icon.jpeg)

-Gentle is a friendly web application tool that can generate features from TCR repertoire data, use feature selection algorithms to identify features with high predictive power and also create fast machine learning models.
+Gentle is a user friendly Streamlit application that can generate features from TCR repertoire data, use feature selection algorithms to identify features with high predictive power and also create fast machine learning models.

 ## Running with a virtualenv